maxammann/blog/content/posts/2021-06-01-fuzzer-design/index.md

 }
 ```

 As this syntax is very verbose, we can use Rust to create a DSL[^1].
+The following declaration includes a `ClientHello` and a `ClientServer`.

 ```rust
 OutputAction::new_step(client, 0),